markusheinonen/markusheinonen.github.io/advice.md

 **The three pillars.** Machine learning is (1) conceptualising, (2) communicating, and (3) implementing; in this order of importance.
 Maximize your time spent on understanding the problem and the solution, and minimize your time spent coding.

 **Become a coder wizard**.
 Learn to automate your workflows: code, experiments, logging, analysis, plotting, results.
 Make sure you can reconfig and restart your experiments in minutes on a GPU cluster.
 Make clean code and refactor often.
 Learn the latest tools, and exploit LLMs.
-Ask your collegues for their best practise.
+Ask your collegues for their best practise. *One can't survive a PhD anymore without being at least an adequate ML engineer*.

 **Papers are not result tables**.
-Don't treat papers as benchmark competitions, but opportunities to identify a novel research problem, and understand and address its root causes.
+Don't treat papers as benchmark competitions, but opportunities to identify a novel research problems, and understand and address its root causes.

 **Don’t chase SOTA**.
 Benchmark tables are not scientifically interesting: every year new methods come up and errors go down, brrrr.
 Instead aim at understanding the insight behind the contribution, or finding qualitative improvements, gaps in literature, or problems behind SOTA models.
 These often come from understanding related works and your model more in-depth.

+**Focus on problems**.
+Instead of finding solutions, focus on finding problems that are true, novel and significant.
+Find open problems by looking at what state-of-the-art can’t do, does poorly, or ignores.

+**Conceptualise**.
+Refactor and rework your math and illustrations until they are so clear that an outsider could grasp the ideas at ease from a first glance.
+This often takes a long time, but will help make a best realisation of your contributions.

+**Make a point**.
+Don't just present a method with 2% better performance.
+So what?
+Why is this important and significant; what do we learn from this; why should everyone know this method?

 **Do your homework**.
-Don't make shortcuts, follow good ML principles and keep the quality bar high.
-Understand your own code and data, and competing methods, throughout.
+Follow good ML principles and keep the quality bar high.
+Don't make shortcuts.
+Understand your own code and data and competing methods throughout.
+Prepare for any question a collegue could have.

-**Make a point**.
-Don't just present a method with marginal improvement in some table.
-What is your point?
-Why is this important and significant?
-What do we learn from this?
-Why should everyone start using this method?
-Answer the "so what?" proactively.

 **Read**.
 You need to become world’s top expert in your phd topic during it.
 This means reading 100's of papers during your phd.
 Do not stop reading when you hit problems with your experiments, instead start reading even more: all ML problems have already been solved by someone in some paper (almost surely).

+**It's a marathon**.
+PhD is around 1000 working days.
+Remember to plan your research long-term.

 **Write**.
 Formalize your ideas and models with precise and simple math in latex.
 Writing forces you to conceptualise and clarify your thoughts into hypotheses and claims.
 Aim at publication style.